-You must include all schools on your Online Application/Common Application Form (CAF) for which you wish your child to be considered, including any which are outside of North East Lincolnshire.
-Each preference on your application will be sent to the authority responsible for that school for their consideration.
-They will inform us if they are able to offer a place for your child (please refer to their admissions policy to see how places are allocated).
-Details of our neighbouring authorities' admissions policies can be obtained by contacting the relevant authority (see Appendix 10 for details).
+You must include all schools on your Online Application/Common Application Form (CAF) for which you wish your child to be considered.
+The preference on your application will be sent to the authority for that school for consideration.
+They will inform us if they are able to offer a place to your child (you need to read their admissions policy to see how places are allocated).
+Details of our neighbouring authorities' admissions policies can be obtained by contacting the relevant authority.
+See Appendix 7 for details).